ImperialCollegeLondon/RSEBlog/docs/posts/20241216_30day_map_challenge.md

 This map type got me started on my journey, so it’s only fitting that this is the first map to showcase.
 For this challenge, I explored some information about vehicle access per household gathered through the 2021 UK census.
 I thought it would be a nice visualisation to see where the most concentrated population of vehicles would be across the UK.

-I created this map using [Plotly](https://plotly.com/examples/) a free and open-source browser-based graphing library that can be used in Dash applications, which is a Python framework that allows developers to build interactive web apps, especially analytical interfaces like dashboards.
-I am very familiar with this tool, as I have used it in many projects to portray data in maps, charts, and much more.

-The application reads vehicle data from a CSV file, aggregates it by local authority, and merges it with geographical data from a GeoJSON file containing county boundaries.
+The app reads vehicle data from a CSV file, aggregates it by local authority, and merges it with geographical data from a GeoJSON file containing county boundaries.
 By ensuring all regions are represented—even those without data—we create a comprehensive dataset that assigns a default observation value to regions lacking specific data.
-This merged dataset is then used to generate the choropleth map with Plotly Express, mapping the aggregated observations to geographical regions using colour gradients.
+This merged dataset is then used to generate the choropleth map with the object `px.choropleth_map`, mapping the aggregated observations to geographical regions using colour gradients.

 As you can see in Figure 2 there are a lot of white spaces in the map this is a result of lack of data and also that one of the issues I was facing when trying to find data to display on this map I ended up using the Census 2021 estimates that classify households in England and Wales by car or van availability and by household.
 The data was sourced from [ons.gov.uk](https://www.ons.gov.uk/datasets/RM008/editions/2021/versions/3).
 The code that produced this map can be found [here](https://github.com/Sahil590/30daymapchallenge/blob/main/Chropleth.py)